 New Geneva Media

 Listen to The New Geneva Media, for Bible studies, sermons, radio messages and more from Dr. Dominic Aquila and Dr. Bud Powell.

 New Geneva Seminary has always put a major emphasis on preparing people to serve Christ whether or not they are enrolled in one of our degree programs.
 To accomplish this, we have made auditing courses exceptionally affordable.
-This summer we are offering several courses of general interest to all Christians.
-All are intensive, one-week courses that meet each weekday evening for three hours and six hours on the following Saturday.
+Intensive courses run for one week and meet each weekday evening and all day Saturday.

 (comments? | Score: 1)

 New Geneva’s Doctor of Ministry courses provide those serving in pastoral ministry with ongoing in-service training from experienced ministry leaders that will assist them in increasing their knowledge and sharpening their ministry skills.

 This course emphasizes the importance of personal and leadership development.
 Through lectures, discussion, and hands-on consulting, each person will learn to formulate a unified master plan of his life and ministry as a basis for clear decision making, problem solving, and a comprehensive vision for creative leadership and growth.

 This course will be taught by Dr. Rich Wolfe, Th.M., D.Min., Adjunct Professor of Practical Theology, Leadership Trainer for Mission to the World, and author of The Personal Development Guide.

 Developing effective preaching is a lifelong process that includes continual review, learning, and application.
 This course covers topics familiar to the person who preaches on a regular basis but wants to reshape and sharpen his preaching skills and ministry.